gregorybesson/changelog-maker/README.md

 **changelog-maker** is a formalisation of the [Node.js](https://github.com/nodejs/node) CHANGELOG.md entry process but flexible enough to be used on other repositories.

 **changelog-maker** will look at the git log of the current directory, pulling entries since the last tag.
-Commits with just a version number in the summary are removed, as are commits prior to, and including summaries that say `working on <version>` (this is an io.js / Node ism).
+Commits with just a version number in the summary are removed, as are commits prior to, and including summaries that say `working on <version>` (this is an io.js / Node ism) (if the `--beautifier` option is used, these commits aren't removed but highlighted instead)

 After collecting the list of commits, any that have `PR-URL: <url>` in them are looked up on GitHub and the labels of the pull request are collected, specifically looking for labels that start with `semver` (the assumption is that `semver-minor`, `semver-major` labels are used to indicate non-patch version bumps).